Samsung's next flagship smartwatch could signal a new direction for what the electronics giant does with wearables.

-According to a TechRadar report, Samsung is planning to offer silver, gold and black versions of the watch, which will likely come with a circular face like previous Samsung watches.
+According to a TechRadar report, Samsung is also planning to offer silver, gold and black versions of the watch.
 There's also a good chance that the watch will ship in two versions — one designed for sporty use and another for dress use.
 Samsung took a similar approach with different models of the Gear S3.

 Samsung Gear Sport came out last year.
 (Credit: Tom's Guide)Some patents uncovered by Patently Mobile point to the possibility of the Galaxy Watch's display being baked into the bezel, which would create a flush mount that might be appealing to some folks.

 According to a SamMobile report, Samsung is planning to offer two versions of its Galaxy Watch this year.
 One of the models will measure 38mm and the other will come in at 42mm.
 Again, that's fairly standard for smartwatches: the Apple Watch comes in those two sizes, for instance.

 Arguably the most important change this year will come to the Galaxy Watch's built-in battery.
 According to an XDA Developers report, Samsung is upping the size of its Galaxy Watch battery from 380 mAh in the Gear S3 to 470 mAh in its new device.
 The move could make the Galaxy Watch one of the longest-lasting smartwatches ever released.
 And it might last several days on a single charge.

 There's been some debate over whether the Galaxy Watch would run on Google's Wear OS or opt for Samsung's own Tizen OS, which has powered its previous smartwatches.
 However, SamMobile's sources have said that it's "highly likely" the Galaxy Watch will ship with Tizen, and PhoneArena also makes the case for Samsung sticking with Tizen.